mnot/I-D/draft-nottingham-archive-embargo.md

 --- abstract

 Web sites often block archiving crawlers because they host time-sensitive information.
-This specification documents a robots.txt extension, "Archive-Embargo", that indicates that such crawlers should delay publication of information.
+This specification documents a robots.txt extension, "Archive-Embargo", that can be used to request that such crawlers delay publication of information.

 --- middle